Veluchami: Production

 Veluchami marked the directorial debut of Arul, who earlier assisted P. Vasu.
-Shruti, who acted in Hindi serial Sri Krishna made her Tamil debut with the film.
+Shruti, who acted in the Hindi serial Sri Krishna made her Tamil debut with the film.
 The filming was entirely done at Pollachi.

 Soundtrack

-The music was composed by Deva, with lyrics by Vairamuthu and Piraisoodan.
+The music was composed by Deva.

 Reception

 K. Vijiyan of New Straits Times wrote, "Despite Sarath's good acting and two pretty actresses, there is nothing much to make this movie outstanding".
-R. P. R. of Kalki appreciated Sarath Kumar's performance and called the film's background score its biggest strength.
+R. P. R. of Kalki appreciated Sarathkumar's performance and called the film's background score its biggest strength.